mohamedsaber12/cashout/mkdocs/bulk_transaction_inquiry_api.md

                         "bank_transaction_type": "pension",
                         "disbursement_status": "pending",
                         "status_code": "8000",
-                        "status_description": "Transaction is received and validated successfully, dispatched for being processed by the bank", "created_at": "2020-10-06 16:37:51.688459",
+                        "status_description": "Transaction received and validated successfully.
+Dispatched for being processed by the bank", "created_at": "2020-10-06 16:37:51.688459",
                         "updated_at": "2020-10-06 16:37:56.001660"
                     },